paytabscom/paytabs-ionic-native/README.md

 # paytabs-ionic-native
 ![Version](https://img.shields.io/badge/PayTabs%20Ionic%20Native-v0.0.1-green)

-Ionic Native paytabs library is a wrapper for the native PayTabs Android and iOS SDKs, It helps you integrate with PayTabs seamlessly.
+PayTabs Ionic Native library is a wrapper for the native PayTabs Android and iOS SDKs, It helps you integrate with PayTabs seamlessly.

 Library Support: